harrlol/XVTools/README.md

 Ex Vivo internal API application for running InferCNV on Microsoft compute.
 Using this requires MSR credentials and Azure to be already setup.

 ## Installation and Usage
-Please strictly follow the naming convention as outlined [here](https://github.com/broadinstitute/inferCNV/wiki/Running-InferCNV#infercnv-2-step-execution-overview) on InferCNV wiki.
-Data folder should either be a folder of h5ad's, or a folder of sample folders each containing the necessary infercnv files for each sample.
+- Data folder should either be 1) a folder of h5ad's, or 2) a folder of sample folders each containing the necessary infercnv files for each sample.
+Tree structure shown below.
+- 1) ├── data
+     │    ├── sample1.h5ad
+     │    ├── sample2.h5ad
+     │    ├── sample3.h5ad
+     │    └── ...
+- 2) ├── data
+     │    ├── sample1
+     │         ├── singleCell.counts.matrix
+     │         ├── cellAnnotations.txt
+     │         ├── gene_ordering_file.txt
+     │    ├── sample2
+     │         ├── singleCell.counts.matrix
+     │         ├── cellAnnotations.txt
+     │         ├── gene_ordering_file.txt
+     │    └── ...

+- As shown in 2), please strictly follow the naming convention as outlined [here](https://github.com/broadinstitute/inferCNV/wiki/Running-InferCNV#infercnv-2-step-execution-overview) on the InferCNV wiki.
-I recommend running this in a tmux session for infercnv output to be automatically fetched to local.
+- I recommend running this in a [tmux](https://github.com/tmux/tmux/wiki) session for infercnv output to be automatically fetched to local.
 Please also monitor Azure UI for debugging.

 ```
 # make sure you are setup with authentication
 conda activate amlt10